mrme77/python-ds-nb/README.md

 ```
 ## Acknowledgments

-We would like to acknowledge the following resources that were instrumental in the development of this project:
+I would like to acknowledge the following resources that were instrumental in the development of this project:

 - ChatGPT by OpenAI: We used ChatGPT, a powerful language model, to assist in generating responses and providing guidance during the development process.
 ChatGPT played a crucial role in enhancing the functionality and accuracy of our project.